ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-route-server.md

 | `string` | "global_costmap/costmap_raw" |

 Description
 :   The costmap topic to use for collision checking.
 May be local or global costmap depending on the desired collision checking horizon.
-If set to the same as the server’s costmap topic, then it will be shared here as well without duplicate subscriptions.
+If set to the same as the server's costmap topic, then it will be shared here as well without duplicate subscriptions.

 ### **`rate`**